mrmay-dev/OwnTags/README.md

 OwnTracks is well integrated into home automation projects like [Home Assistant](https://www.home-assistant.io/integrations/owntracks/) and [OpenHab](https://www.openhab.org/addons/bindings/gpstracker/).
 I can imagine some really cool things that could be done.

-**Updated on May 27, 2023:**
+**Updated on September 11, 2023:**

-* introduced settings TOML file for configuration.
-Hopefully, comments in the file make it self explanatory.
-* simplified directory structure to reduce clutter and makes the project easier to look at.
-* timeframe to retreive location reports is done with `--time hh:mm` flag
-* location reports can be stored to [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html), this will change to [tinyfluxDB](https://tinyflux.readthedocs.io/en/latest/intro.html) soon.
-* tweaked terminal output
+* added comments to the 'settings-template.toml'
+* hard-coded the .keyfile folder location

 This is a very new project and is under active development.
 I'm not the greatest programmer (something I picked up during COVID) so I learn as I go... meaning this thing could break at any moment for very silly reasons.
 That said, I am excited about it and hope a few others will join me to build something interesting.
 This work [builds the work of others](https://github.com/mrmay-dev/owntags/tree/dev-client#notes-of-gratitude).